Breast Lift (Mastopexy)

 There are several types of incisions that are possible.
 All incisions are made according to the contour of the breast so that scarring is hidden and minimal.
 Here are the different types of incisions:

 - Anchor Incision – this includes an incision around the areola, another along the breast crease horizontally and one that connects both of these.
-This is the most invasive but has to be used if there is an extreme degree of sagging.
+This used if there is an extreme degree of sagging.
 It’s the preferred method if there is also a breast reduction done simultaneously.
+The downside of this procedure is that it involves the most invasiveness.

-- Lollipop Lift – this one is for those who have moderate sagging.
+- Lollipop Lift – This one is for those who have moderate sagging.
 The incision is done around the areola and vertically down to the crease in the breast, simulating somewhat a keyhole.
-It is commonly used when women are not getting breast implants with a lift.

-- Donut Lift – (Also called the Benelli lift) This incision is for those who have moderate or mild sagging.
-It’s used if breast implants are also used.
+- Donut Lift – This incision is for those who have moderate or mild sagging.
+The downside of this procedure is that the areola may widen over time.

 - Crescent Lift – This incision is only on the upper half of the areola.
-The procedure usually accompanies breast augmentation and is appropriate for those with a small degree of sagging.
+The procedure is appropriate for those with a small degree of sagging.

 - The Scarless Lift – This is a procedure that lifts the breast but doesn’t address sagging.
 It is tiny incisions where an endoscope is inserted to see the area.